Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h4>Class SceneServiceInfo</h4>

-<p>The SceneServiceInfo is the major object in the SceneServiceInfo document.
+The SceneServiceInfo is the major object in the SceneServiceInfo document.
-There is always exactly one SceneServiceInfo object in the document, which describes a running SceneService instance. </p>
+There is always exactly one SceneServiceInfo object in the document, which describes a running SceneService instance.

 <table>
 	<tr>